Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Biofluid Analysis Methods for Micronutrient Status Assessment

 \subsection{Spectroscopy-Based Methods}

-Spectroscopy is the most common method of gold-standard micronutrient status assessment.
+Spectroscopy is the most common method of optimal reference standard micronutrient status assessment.
 However, there is still a lot of work to do to make spectroscopic approaches more accessible and less invasive.
 We begin with some definitions of common terms in the field. \textit{Spectroscopy} is "the investigation and measurement of spectra produced by matter interacting with or emitting electromagnetic radiation" \cite{noauthor_spectroscopy_2019}. \textit{Spectrometry} is the application of spectroscopy; the way in which quantitative measurements are obtained.
-When we speak of a \textit{spectra}, it means any measurement that is a function of wavelength or frequency.
+When we speak of a \textit{spectra}, we mean any measurement that is a function of wavelength or frequency.
 A sample will absorb or emit these spectra when electromagnetic radiation of a known wavelength is applied.
 Spectra are measured by a detector, the \textit{spectrometer}.
 Because the level of radiation applied is known, analyzing the resultant spectra after it interacts with the sample provides information about the sample.

-We have previously described MS and LC-coupled spectroscopy, the types of spectroscopy used by most gold-standard clinical biochemical analyses (Section \ref{clinical/biochemical analysis}.
+We have previously described MS and LC-coupled spectroscopy, the types of spectroscopy used by most optimal reference standard clinical biochemical analyses (Section \ref{clinical/biochemical analysis}.
 As mentioned, these methods are expensive, non-specific, complex, and often require an invasively-collected biosample.
 While there have been strides to make MS more accessible \cite{crocombe_portable_2018}, we focus on alternative spectroscopic techniques that may yield micronutrient insights.